hkbuvik/jpms/PITCHME.md

     provides ConfigurationProperties
             with Configuration;

-    // Open configto be read by the configuration library. opens no.demo.core.user.authentication.configuration
+    // Open config to be read by the configuration library. opens no.demo.core.user.authentication.configuration
             to no.demo.configuration;
-    // Open for reflection from Spring modules. opens no.demo.core.user.authentication.web to spring.core;
 }
 ```